 Logitech G935 Headset Review: Artemis Spectrum 2.0

-Logitech's newest wireless gaming headset, the Logitech G935, is essentially a remaster of the Logitech G933 Artemis Spectrum.
-Dubbed one of the best wireless gaming headsets on the market by reviewers and users alike, the Artemis Spectrum was first released in 2016.
+Logitech's newest wireless gaming headset, the G935, is essentially a remaster of the G933 Artemis Spectrum.
+Dubbed one of the best wireless gaming headsets on the market by reviewers and users alike, the Artemis Spectrum was first released.

 What's important to note, though, is that the G935s are primarily differentiated from the G933s by way of their 50mm drivers.
 These larger drivers allow for an improved low-frequency response.
 This means the G935s are bassier out of the box, something that can be both good and bad for a set of headphones depending on your ear.
 Additionally, these headphones employ DTS Headphone: X 2.0 technology, which allows for Hi-Res audio recognition as well as, on paper, greater clarity.